Mr. Handy, Mr. Hong

 Mr Handy Mr Hong is a 2004 South Korean romantic comedy.
 The movie's long title was inspired by the opening theme song of the Japanese anime Astroganger and is currently the second longest title for a Korean film.

 Starring Kim Joo-hyeok and Uhm Jung-hwa, this film was their second project after their previous film Singles.
 It was released on cinema on March 12, 2004.
 This film got around 830,000 movie-goers.

-In August 2005, it was screened in Nagoya, Sapporo, Tokyo and Osaka, as part of Cinema Korea 2005.
-It was an event to introduce Korean Cinema to Japanese fans.

 Plot

 Yoon Hye-jin is a dentist who works at a big hospital in Seoul.
 One day, she gives a bluff resignation to her superior to defend her rights as a dentist.
 However, her boss accepts her resignation on the spot.
 Due to a rumor created by her former boss, Hye-jin is denied hospital jobs in Seoul and forced to open her own clinic.
 She seeks to find a perfect location for her clinic with her limited savings, and this leads her to a small village by the sea.
 She meets Hong Du-sik, a banjang (neighborhood chief) who makes a living doing odd jobs for 50 bucks per day.

 After securing a rental home and clinic in the village, Hye-jin persuades her best friend, nurse Oh Mi-seon, to move in with her and work at her clinic.
 The clinic runs into rough seas at first.
 Stuff happens that make Hye-jin run into Du-sik all the time and everywhere.